(Posted at http://drchungj.blogspot.com.)

 * The case of Rebekah Yoon and an ordered abortion

 It is known that around 1987, Samuel Lee ordered a female Chicago UBF member named Rebekah Yoon to abort the child from her second failed UBF marriage and enforced his order by sending a male member of his staff to carry it out.
 Rebekah Yoon was a Juilliard-trained violinist and gave violin lessons to both my siblings.
 She led the small musical ensemble in Chicago UBF of which I was a part.
-I know that both her failed marriages in UBF were of the UBF "marriage by faith" variety, that is, Samuel Lee chose her spouses for her and made her marrying them a matter of obedience to himself.
-Her first spouse was physically abusive to her.
-I saw her at her residence after one of these episodes of physical abuse.
-It is known that the marriage ended in divorce after her first husband was beaten by UBF members in the Chicago UBF church building and hospitalized.
+I know that both her failed marriages in UBF were of the UBF “marriage by faith” variety, that is, Samuel Lee chose her spouses for her and made her marrying them a matter of obedience to himself.
+Their marriage was rocky.
+It is known that the marriage ended in divorce after her first husband was confined and viciously assaulted by UBF members in the Chicago UBF church building and hospitalized for two weeks as a result; this account has been confirmed by her first husband.
+UBF leaders later claimed that the assault was retribution for his beating Mrs. Yoon; her first husband has denied that he abused her.
 She had a son, Joseph Park, through her first marriage.
 Samuel Lee ordered her to give up her infant son for adoption to a childless Chicago UBF couple, James and Elizabeth J.; Mr. J. is currently a Chicago UBF elder.
 Samuel Lee then forced Ms. Yoon into a second marriage.
-The second marriage was reportedly pushed with the promise that Ms. Yoon's son would be returned to her if she consented to the marriage.
-In late 2000, Ms. Yoon's son made known the details of his forced adoption, the second marriage and the ordered abortion in a written testimony posted on the RSQUBF web site.
+The second marriage was reportedly pushed with the promise that Ms. Yoon’s son would be returned to her if she consented to the marriage.
+In late 2000, Ms. Yoon’s son made known the details of his forced adoption, the second marriage and the ordered abortion in a written testimony posted on the RSQUBF web site.
 Daniel S. ([email address withheld], [phone number withheld]) and James R. ([email address withheld]), both former members, will know how to get in contact with Ms. Yoon and her son.
-In 2001, my parents, who were among the very first recruited into UBF and who were particularly loyal to Samuel Lee, admitted to my sister that Samuel Lee had ordered Ms. Yoon to have an abortion because, according to them, Samuel Lee did not want Ms. Yoon "to be like a prostitute."
+In 2001, my parents, who were among the very first recruited into UBF and who were particularly loyal to Samuel Lee, admitted to my sister that Samuel Lee had ordered Ms. Yoon to have an abortion because, according to them, Samuel Lee did not want Ms. Yoon “to be like a prostitute.”
 My sister ([email address withheld]) is a current member of the Toronto UBF.
 Her phone number is listed in recent UBF publications as [phone number withheld].

 After suffering such abuses in UBF, Ms. Yoon eventually decided to leave UBF.
 It is known that when Samuel Lee suspected that she wanted to leave the group, he sent men to board up the door to her residence so that she could not retrieve her belongings.
 Joshua L. ([email address withheld]) was present when the men sent by Samuel Lee boarded up the door to Ms. Yoon's dwelling.
 The above-mentioned Daniel S. may also know of others who saw what Samuel Lee's men did to Ms. Yoon's door.
 Anton S. ([email address withheld], [phone number withheld]), a former member of Chicago UBF, may also be willing to testify about another case in which Samuel Lee had the apartment door of a UBF couple nailed shut when he suspected that they were about to leave the group.